limix/bgen/doc/index.rst

 It was designed to provides a compact data representation without sacrificing variant access performance.

-This is a low-memory footprint library that provides an easy-to-use interface to efficiently read BGEN files.
+This is a low-memory footprint library that provides an easy-to-use C interface to efficiently read BGEN files.
 It fully supports all the BGEN format specifications: 1.1, 1.2, and 1.3; as well as their optional compressed formats.